vicjor/TDT4140-Eventify/README.md

 ![coverage](https://gitlab.stud.idi.ntnu.no/programvareutvikling-v19/gruppe-33/badges/master/coverage.svg)

-If you want to run the tests you can use the following command in the terminal:
+If you want to run the tests you can use the following command in the terminal.
+Make sure you are inside the folder gruppe-33:
     `python eventify/manage.py test`

 If you want to test a specific module (or app) you just append the name of the module behind the above command.
 For a more detailed report concerning the test coverage, you should run: